-Protect – The damaged area should be protected from further injury, bacteria and from further movement.
-The aim is to prevent undue stress that may hinder the healing process or cause further damage.
-This should be done immediately after injury and protection may include bandaging/splints or simply removal from field of play and rest in a safe place.
+The damaged area should be protected from further injury, bacteria and movement.
+This aims to prevent undue stress that may hinder the healing process or cause further damage.
+Immediately after injury, the protection may include bandaging/splints or simply removal from field of play and rest in a safe place.
 Tissue support can improve patient comfort and confidence, but complete immobilisation is not usually necessary or desirable.
 Any method of protection around the tissue should be able to accommodate any swelling that is to come.

-Ice – Ice should be used as soon as possible to limit the body’s over reaction to the injury.
-Ice reduces superficial tissue temperature and induces pain relief to the area.
-The ice helps to constrict the blood vessels, limits bleeding and reduces the accumulation of unnecessary tissue proteins that can cause adhesions between fibres and excess scar tissue.
+Ice should be used as soon as possible to limit the body’s over reaction to the injury.
+The cold reduces superficial tissue temperature and induces pain relief to the area.
+It also helps to constrict the blood vessels, limits bleeding and reduces the accumulation of unnecessary tissue proteins that can cause adhesions between fibres and excess scar tissue.
 The ice should be applied wrapped in a damp cloth or plastic bag to protect the skin from “ice burns”.
 It should be applied for 20-30 minutes every 3-4 hours during the first 24-48 hours after injury.
 As well as pain relief, ice can also reduce swelling.
 Evidence as to how this happens is inconclusive but it is probably due to the blood flow reduction.

 In addition to these steps, it is necessary to avoid H.A.R.M.

 - Heat – avoid hot baths or sauna as this can stimulate blood flow and reverse the effects of P.R.I.C.E.